 Let’s see what these guys are doing.

-WHAT IS SOFTWARE ENGINEERING
+WHAT IS THE SOFTWARE ENGINEERING

-WHAT IS ELECTRICAL ENGINEERING
+WHAT IS THE ELECTRICAL ENGINEERING

-WHAT IS MECHANICAL ENGINEERING
+WHAT IS THE MECHANICAL ENGINEERING

-- 2= is the branch of engineering that involves the production and usage of heat and mechanical power for the design, productions and operation of machines and tools;
+- 2– is the branch of engineering that involves the production and usage of heat and mechanical power for the design, productions and operation of machines and tools;

-- 3= is one of the oldest and broadest engineering disciplines.
+- 3– is one of the oldest and broadest engineering disciplines.

 HOW TO WORK WITH ENGINEERS